weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab03_Ex1_Create_Hygiene_Filters.md

 For Office 365 customers whose mailboxes are hosted in Microsoft Exchange Online, their email messages are automatically protected against spam and malware.
 Office 365 has built-in malware and spam filtering capabilities that help protect inbound and outbound messages from malicious software and help protect you from spam.

-As Adatum’s Enterprise Admin, Holly doesn't need to set up or maintain the filtering technologies, which are enabled by default.
+As Adatum’s Messaging Administrator, Holly doesn't need to set up or maintain the filtering technologies, which are enabled by default.
 However, she can make company-specific filtering customizations in the Exchange admin center.
 She has decided to test this out by configuring a spam policy to grant or deny an email by focusing on the language of the email and the location of the email's origin.

 1. You should still be logged into LON-CL1 as the **Administrator** with a password of **Pa55w.rd**; however, if the log-in page appears, then log in now.